-When today’s top science fiction and fantasy authors look for inspiration, they turn to the classics.
-And we continue reading those same books (year after year) because they stand the test of time.
+When today’s top science-fiction and fantasy authors look for inspiration, they turn to the classics.
+We continue reading those same books (year after year) because they stand the test of time.
 For a limited time, you can download these beloved science fiction and fantasy books for free!